-The research was conducted to evaluate the effects of cultural practices on the cultivation and productivity of Solanum melongena in Warawa local government area of Kano State.
-The research was conducted by designing a questionnaire and distributed to 250 respondents within the study area.
-The response from the questionnaire indicates that fifty percent of the respondents applied the fertilizer five and or more times during field operation of the eggplant.
-The quantity of inorganic fertilizer applied differ at each time of application with an increase in quantity from first application as a result of which solidity effect occur which leads to low productivity in the area.
-The finding of the cultivation shows that, at 0/15kg level of inorganic fertilizer, highest number of leaves, leaf area, shoot height, number and length of branch as well as number of fruits was observed at farmers, site while at experimental site 0.05kg and 0.10kg had the highest.
-Therefore farmers of Warawa area should maintain 0.15kg level of inorganic fertilizer in order to counteract the problems associated with the cultivation of eggplant in their area.
+The research was conducted to evaluate the effects of inorganic fertilizer (NPK) on soil characteristics and productivity of Solanum melongena in Warawa local government area of Kano State.
+The research was conducted by analysis of the soil and Ten soil samples from two different sites (farmers and experimental site) were collected by stratified random sampling method and were analyzed for physico-chemical properties (pH, organic matter, total nitrogen, phosphorous, exchangeable bases, exchangeable acid, micronutrients and cation exchange capacity).
+The findings of the cultivation shows that, at 0/15kg level of inorganic fertilizer, highest number of fruits, diameter of fruit (cm) and weight of fruits observed at farmers' site while at experimental site 0.05kg and 0.10kg had the highest.
+Therefore farmers of Warawa town should maintain 0.15kg level of inorganic fertilizer in order to counteract the problems associated with the cultivation of pepper in their area.

-Keywords: cultural practices, Solanum melongena, cultivation, productivity, Warawa local government
+Keywords: Cultural practices, Solanum melongena, cultivation, productivity, Warawa local government